Vrm4/Music-App-Theme/README.md

 ##Todo List

--Add animation when listen component has been opened -Add browser history for locations
+1.Add animation when listen component has been opened 1.Add browser history for locations
--Add settings page
+1.Add settings page
--Add move bar to listen component
+1.Add move bar to listen component